sharonzhou/CS236G/project.md

 - Abstract (2 points): Concise summary of the problem, approach, and key results.
 Less than 300 words.

-- Introduction (2 points): Outline the problem your team worked on, its significance, and provides an overview of  results.
+- Introduction (2 points): Outline the problem your team worked on, its significance, and provide an overview of your results.

 - Background/Related Work (8 points): Cover all of background, previous works, and pitfalls (if applicable) in detail.